mosip/documentation/docs/ABIS-APIs.md

 KER-ATH-002 |	Fail to connect to auth service KER-ATH-001 |	Error occur while parsing error from response

+{% hint style="info" %}
+Please note that, for all the functional failures MOSIP sends response code as 200.
+{% endhint %}

 ## Identify
 * All Insert requests added to the queue earlier must be serviced by ABIS when performing an Identify request.
 * Identify request provides a 1:N comparison.
 The given input is compared either against the gallery passed or if the gallery is not specified the entire database.